For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 So on to this week then.
-Royal Bank of Canada's (RBC) sponsorship of the Canadian Open has seen a renaissance of sorts.
+Royal Bank of Canada's (RBC) sponsorship of the Canadian Open has seen a renaissance of sorts and that looks set to continue in the future with Canada's national Open set to move to the week before the U.S. Open in the revised 2018/19 PGA Tour schedule.
 Following on from the United States, French, Irish, Scottish and (British) Open Championships through the early summer, the Canadian derivative includes a Champions' list which includes Snead, Palmer, Trevino (3 times), Norman (twice), Price, Woods and Jason Day.
-All Team RBC professionals are at Glen Abbey Golf Course this week for the 108th running of the Canadian Open with Graham Delaet, Adam Hadwin and Nick Taylor amongst a number of Canadians in the field trying to become the latest home champion since Pat Fletcher in 1954.
+All Team RBC professionals are at Glen Abbey Golf Course this week for the 109th running of the Canadian Open with Adam Hadwin, David Hearn, Ben Silverman and Nick Taylor amongst a number of Canadians in the field trying to become the latest home champion since Pat Fletcher in 1954.

 Over on the European Tour, Paul Williams previews the Porsche European Open - you can read his thoughts on that event here.